-School boards provide direction to their schools to ensure opportunity, academic excellence, and accountability in the education system.
+School boards provide direction to their schools to promote student achievement and well-being and to ensure opportunity, academic excellence, and accountability in the education system.
 It is the responsibility of school boards to:

-- develop policies that set out how their schools will implement and enforce the provincial Code of Conduct and all other rules that they develop that are related to the provincial standards that promote and support respect, civility, responsible citizenship, and safety; - establish a process that clearly communicates the Provincial Code of Conduct and School Board codes of conduct to all parents, students, principals, teachers, other school staff, and members of the school community in order to obtain their commitment and support; - review these policies regularly with those listed above; - seek input from school councils, their Parent Involvement Committees, and their Special Education Advisory Committee; - develop effective intervention strategies and respond to all infractions related to the standards for respect, civility, responsible citizenship, and safety; and - provide opportunities for all of the staff to acquire the knowledge, skills, and attitudes necessary to develop and maintain academic excellence in a safe learning and teaching environment.
+- develop policies that set out how their schools will implement and enforce the provincial Code of Conduct and all other rules that they develop that are related to the provincial standards that promote and support respect, civility, responsible citizenship, and safety; - establish a process that clearly communicates the Provincial Code of Conduct and School Board codes of conduct to all parents, students, principals, teachers, other school staff, and members of the school community in order to obtain their commitment and support; - review these policies regularly with those listed above and revise them as necessary. - seek input from school councils, as well as from the board's their Parent Involvement Committee, and their Special Education Advisory Committee, and Indigenous Education Advisory Council; - develop effective intervention strategies and respond to all infractions related to the standards for respect, civility, responsible citizenship, and safety; and - provide opportunities for all of the staff to acquire the knowledge, skills, and attitudes necessary to promote student achievement and well-being develop and maintain academic excellence in a safe, inclusive, and accepting learning and teaching environment.